tonywestonuk/TPXImpact/README.md

 	java -jar atm.jar < input.txt

-Where input.txt is line input list of commands to send to the atm
+Where input.txt is line input list of commands to send to the atm.
+There is a copy of input.txt in src/main/resources

 Atm.jar will also run interactively without specifying an input file: